Metallic Color Seal Printing

 We selected Lintec's Glossy Silver 50μ (FNS Glossy 50PAT1) as the base material.
 It's not quite a mirror finish, but it's a glossy silver that can reflect your face.
 It's often used for industrial labels.

-Printing Condition
+Metallic Collar Label Printing Condition

 The printing turned out like this.
 We chose cyan (blue) from the four-color process inks.
 You can see how the blue gradually becomes darker in stages.